jexia/chatapp-widget/README.md

 # Chatapp widget.
-Chatapp widget is a server-side part for a Chat Application using React, Redux, Redux-Saga, and Jexia's Real Time Communication.
+Example Chatapp widget is a server-side part for a Chat Application using React, Redux, Redux-Saga, and Jexia's Real Time Communication.

 [Widget admin client is a client-side part of this Chat Application](https://github.com/jexia/chatapp-widget-admin-client)